 Several factors led to the elimination of 6-row products, said Vice President of Sales and Marketing Bob O’Connell.
 “We have been closely monitoring the ongoing decrease in 6-row plantings and yields for several years.

 “We knew the time was coming when the 6-row supply would be low, pricing would be at par with 2-row, and we couldn’t effectively produce 6-row malts.
 This year a number of factors came together as a perfect storm which hastened our decision,” he continued.
-“Severe weather once again reduced the overall supply of 6-row to the market and, in many cases growers stopped planting 6-row all together.
+“Severe weather once again reduced the overall supply of 6-row to the market and, in many cases, growers stopped planting 6-row altogether.
 The shrinking 6-row supply coupled with craft and home brewers preference for 2-row over 6-row, escalating prices and future risks lead us to eliminate 6-row malting barley as a source of raw material.”

-O’Connell further explained that Briess has a plentiful supply of 2-row malt to facilitate the transition, despite the generally poor 2014 North American malting barley crop, “In addition, it’s exceptionally high quality 2-row malting barley.”
+O’Connell further explained that Briess has a plentiful supply of 2-row malt to facilitate the transition, despite the generally poor 2014 North American malting barley crop, “In addition, it’s exceptionally high-quality 2-row malting barley.”

 Two years ago Briess acquired barley operations in Wyoming, and is now contracting with almost 300 barley growers in Wyoming and Montana.
-The region was spared harsh growing conditions that decreased the yield and quality of most North American malting barley, and produced an exceptionally high yield of high quality 2-row malting barley.
+The region was spared harsh growing conditions that decreased the yield and quality of most North American malting barley, and produced an exceptionally high yield of high-quality 2-row malting barley.

 O’Connell reported that many Briess 6-row malts have also been offered for years as 2-row.
 Other 6-row malts will now be produced as 2-row, retaining the same name.
 Many brewers already use 6-row and 2-row versions of the same malt interchangeably, he added.